-Vitamin D is a critical hormone that the body is unable to produce on its own.
+Vitamin D has many benefits and is a critical hormone that the body is unable to produce on its own.
 This means the vitamin needs to be consumed through external sources.
 What makes vitamin D so unique is that the body can synthesize the nutrient when exposed to the sun.

 Even though classified as a vitamin, it is vital to note that vitamin D is technically a pro-hormone.
 This is a fat-soluble nutrient that is absorbed into the bloodstream with the help of fat contents found in food.